andrewblance/website-generator/content/post/02-binary/index.md

 \end{aligned}
 $$

-Which gives us 2, so now, finally, everything works!
+Which gives us 2.
+So now, finally, everything works!
 Getting here was slightly convoluted but two's complement is a popular and widely used way to represent binary numbers.
 Below is a table of two's complements with some 16-bit values shown as well.

 {{< cupperFig
 img="twos"